ebzzry/ebzzry.github.io/src/en/quotes.md

 - SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing.<br>—Philip Greenspun

+- The more mixed up things are the better the solution.<br>—Ms. Valerie Frizzle, The Magic School Bus